mariusbutuc/bookata/leog/README.md

     * Turns unit testing on its head
       - instead of writing specific test cases, as with traditional unit testing, property-based testing forces you to express test cases in terms of general specifications
       - once you have these specifications in place, the tool can generate as many test cases as your heart desires
+    * How do you go about designing your own properties?
+        - inverse functions
+            + Encoding and decoding
+            + Serializing and deserializing
+            + Splitting and joining
+            + Setting and getting

   [book]: https://www.manning.com/books/the-little-elixir-and-otp-guidebook
   [eqc_ex]: https://github.com/Quviq/eqc_ex